 Though the first person to really disappoint me was Jesse Jackson.
 He was running for President in 1984 when he used a slur against Jews in describing New York City, and that ended my support for him.

 I’ve mentioned the cafeteria in our building.
 It got taken over by this new company that was nickel-and-diming everything.
 A cup of ice was ten cents without a drink, but then they charged a dime even when people bought a drink.
 The prices went up, generally as well.

 So I stopped going to the cafeteria.
-I buy food from home, or buy a Subway sub on the way to work for lunch.
-It’s been a couple months now.
+I buy food from home or buy a Subway sub on the way to work for lunch.
+It’s been a couple of months now.

 The Cannon Street YMCA All-Stars were a Little League team comprised of African American youth from Charleston, South Carolina.
 The team was denied the opportunity to participate in the 1955 Little League World Series (LLWS) due to a collective boycott of South Carolina’s 61 white leagues.
 Little League Baseball, to its credit, refused the state’s request to host a segregated tournament but also barred the Cannon Street team from competing in the LLWS due to an existing rule prohibiting teams from advancing via forfeit…

 Rather than succumb to bitterness, these fourteen boys have grown into strong, loving, and upstanding citizens.
 Their lives are a testament to the character and courage learned through playing America’s pastime.

 So rectifying a previous boycott seems to be a fair outcome.

 I hear some white folks complain, “I hear black people say it.
 Why can’t I?”
 It’s as though they feel they are being discriminated against or somehow deprived.